-Aim for cards that offer good rewards.
+Aim for cards that offer good rewards to avoid money struggles.
 This way you can get a little extra back for your spending.
 Be sure to pay your cards off each month though, or else it negates any rewards because you end up paying high-interest for your purchases.

 If it seems you can’t pay off a balance soon, though, consider getting a second part-time job or see if you can work some overtime instead to help pay the debt off more quickly.
 Once you fall into credit card debt, it can be hard to pull yourself out.

-Credit scores are a subject many people in their 20s don’t consider, but they should absolutely be thinking about it.
-It’s not always easy to do when you first start out, but it’s well worth the effort to achieve and maintain a good credit score.
+Credit scores are a subject many people in their 20s don’t consider, but they should be thinking about it.
+It’s not always easy to do when you first start, but it’s well worth the effort to achieve and maintain a good credit score.